Fr75s/mcmodswap/README.md

 ### To do

-- Add Help Screen
+- Proper Help Screen
-- More Customizations?
+- UI improvements